 The trail on our way in from Sunshine Village was enjoyable enough, but not the most interesting.
 The best part was the many wildflowers that dotted the meadows we traversed.

 difficulty: 2.
 Going in from Sunshine Village and heading out of Mt.
 Shark, we experienced more elevation drop than gain.
 The trails were never that difficult overall and we cruised on the well traveled trail.
 The most annoying portion was again the Assiniboine Pass Trail and the Watridge Lake Trail between Marvel Lake and Mt.
-Assiniboine.
+Shark trailhead.
 It was very boring and the lack of cover through parts of it meant we were baking under the sun for long portions.
 That section was difficult enough for others to leave a colorful message at the Mt.
 Shark trailhead.

 technical: 1.
 There were no specific navigation or other specialized knowledge beyond basic hiking skills that were needed for the hike.
 There was no scrambling or need to use our hands since the trail is very well managed.
 There was some slight exposure coming down from Wonderland Pass to Marvel Lake, but the trail was well managed once again.